graymainer/Garrys-Chronicles/README.md

-Here you will find the lua code for all the entities i recreated like the digitgod entity and the itemgod entity.
+Here you will also find the lua code for all the entities I recreated like the digitgod entity and the itemgod entity.
-You'll also find the FGD that will allow you to create scripts in maps using these entities.
+You'll also find the FGD that will allow you to use these entities in your maps.

 I'm not available to provide reliable support for these materials, nor projects made on them.
 So if you use them, know that you're pretty much on your own.
-But if you post any questions on the garry's chronicles workshop page, I may or may not get around to answering them.
-(Please, dont take this personal, im simply tired of working on this project and wish to move on to others.)
+If you post any questions or whatnot on the Garry's Chronicles workshop page or in it's discussions, I may or may not get around to responding to them.
+(Please, dont take this personal, i'm just tired of working on this project and wish to move on to others.)

-#### GLHF!
+#### Well anyway, GLHF!